 Movie Journal | The Burden Of The Protected Child

-I just finished The Virgin Suicides two nights ago, and it left me in a melancholic state.
+I just finished The Virgin Suicides two nights ago, and it left me in a melancholic mood.
 I am haunted by the hazy atmosphere of the movie, the dreamlike portrayal, and the isolation of the Lisbon girls, as well as the way the boys next door narrate and recall the girls and their tragic ending.

 Lux Lisbon’s eyes, as seen through the boys’ memories, embody this paradox.
 Their gaze freezes the sisters into symbols of beauty and longing rather than full human beings.
 The girls were denied the chance to live ordinary lives, and in the boys’ recollections, they are denied the chance to be understood deeply.
-They remain forever enigmatic, trapped in the amber of nostalgia.

 The Lisbon parents believed they were protecting their daughters by shielding them from the dangers of the outside world.
 But protection without trust becomes a cage.
-Mrs.Lisbon pulled the girls out of school after Lux missed their curfew during their prom (or was it homecoming?).
-They stripped them not only of education but of community, identity, and freedom.
+Mrs. Lisbon pulled the girls out of school after Lux missed their curfew during their prom (or was it homecoming?).
+They stripped them not only of education but of community and freedom.
 What they called safety was, in truth, suffocation.
-To be “protected” in this way is to be erased: your voice muted, your choices denied, your world narrowed until it collapses in on itself.
+To be “protected” in this way is to be erased.
 The tragedy of the Lisbon sisters is not only their deaths, but the slow, suffocating erasure that preceded them.

 In the end, The Virgin Suicides is less about answers and more about haunting questions.
 It leaves us with the ache of memory, the weight of longing, and the reminder that to truly protect someone is to trust them with their own life.